ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 _Component Name_

--   `nimble-table-column-enum`
+-   `nimble-table-column-mapping`

 _Props/Attrs_

 -   `field-name`: string
 -   `key-type`: 'string' | 'number' | 'boolean'
--   `width-mode`: enum - `flexibleWidth` (default) | `fixedIconWidth` - When set to `fixedIconWidth`, the column will have a fixed width that makes the column the appropriate width to render only a single icon in the cell.
+-   `width-mode`: enum - `default` (`undefined`) | `iconSize` (`'icon-size'`) - When set to `iconSize`, the column will have a fixed width that makes the column the appropriate width to render only a single icon in the cell.
 This should only be set when the header contains a single icon (no text) and none of the child mapping elements will result in text being rendered in a cell.
+When unset or set to `default`, the column will be resizable and be sized based on its `fractional-width` and `min-pixel-width` values.
+-   `fractional-width`: number (defaults to 1)
+-   `min-pixel-width`: number (defaults to minimum supported by table)

 _Content_